unitag/Engine-API/Reference.md

     },
     "state": "PUBLISHED",
     "index": {
-        "response": {
-            "body": "Here is the index step"
+        "response": "Here is the index step"
-        }
     },
     "entryPoints": {
         "foobar": {
-            "response": {
-                "body": "Here is the foobar step"
+            "response": "Here is the foobar step"
-            }
         }
     }
 }